Robust heavy-tailed versions of generalized linear models with applications in actuarial science: Numerical experiments

 \subsection{Simulation study}

 In this simulation study, we evaluate the estimation performance of: gamma GLM, the method of \cite{cantoni2001robust}, and the proposed approach.
 The gamma GLM is estimated using maximum likelihood method, as well as the proposed model.
 The goal of this simulation study is also to identify good values of $c$ for the proposed model; accordingly, several values are considered: $1.2, 1.3, \ldots, 2$.
 Values outside of this range yield non-effective approaches, at least based on our numerical experiments.
 The estimates based on the method of \cite{cantoni2001robust} are computed using the \textsf{robustbase R} package with the default options \citep{maechler2022package}.
-Note that, in order to make our approach and that of \cite{cantoni2001robust} comparable, we do not include a weight function applied to each $\bx_i$ in the latter.
-A weight function can be used to decrease the weight of high-leverage points.
-Such a function can be included in our approach when viewed as an M-estimator.
+Note that, in order to make maximum likelihood estimation of the proposed model and the estimation method of \cite{cantoni2001robust} comparable, we do not include a weight function applied to each $\bx_i$ in the latter.
+As mentioned, a weight function can be used to decrease the weight of high-leverage points, and such a function can be included in our approach when viewed as an M-estimator.
 Here, we simplify by using vanilla versions.